 Drinking & Friends

-- Hold each other accountable – if you say that you’re ‘just going out for one drink’ make sure that you all stick to the limit you’ve set.
+If you say that you’re ‘just going out for one drink’ make sure that you all stick to the limit you’ve set.

 Stand Your Ground

 At first your friends might try and persuade you to keep drinking but if you explain that you’re not drinking as much, and stand your ground, your friends will learn to respect your choice.

 Tell Them Why

 Tell your friends why you’re not drinking – you could say that you’re cutting down for your health, your job or because you’re trying to save money.